imfing/netflix-dual-subs/README.md

 ## Installation

-1. Clone this repository or download the source code
+1. Download the source code from [here](https://github.com/imfing/netflix-dual-subs/archive/refs/heads/main.zip) and unzip it
 2. Open Chrome and navigate to `chrome://extensions`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the directory containing the extension files